jenbawuah/AmazonBookTest/README.md

 # AmazonBookTest
 Testing book on Amazon, check if best seller, check author and checkout and create account if needed.

-❮img src="Harry Potter and the Philosopher's Stone.png" ❯

 ## Download Python 3.9 from here:
 https://www.python.org/downloads/